isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The standard library resource management pointers fail to pass the size when they point to an object:

     // separately compiled, possibly dynamically loaded
-    // NB: this assumes the calling code is A BI-compatible, using a
+    // NB: this assumes the calling code is ABI-compatible, using a
     // compatible C++ compiler and the same stdlib implementation extern void f3(unique_ptr<int[]>, int n);